keboola/developers-docs/cli/commands/local/create/row/index.md

 ```

 Create a new configuration row in your [local directory](/cli/structure/) and assign it a unique ID (i.e., the [persist](/cli/commands/local/persist/)
 command is called automatically).
-To save it to the project, call [push](/cli/commands/local/push/) afterwards.
+To save it to the project, run [kbc sync push](/cli/commands/sync/push/) command afterwards.
 You will
 be prompted for a name, a branch, and a component ID.

 Some components have a default content that will be used (if specified by the component author).